World War II

 As World War II began erupting across Europe in 1939, the nation faced changes that effected day-to-day activities.
 Many Edmond men and women participated in the war effort by serving in the military or supporting the troops from the homefront.
 An Edmond elementary school, Russell Dougherty, is named after the first Edmond man to be killed during World War II.

-The Edmond Armory, which now houses the Edmond Historical Society Museum, was built in 1936 just prior to the beginning of the war.
+The Edmond Armory, which now houses the Edmond History museum, was built in 1936 just prior to the beginning of the war.
 The 179th Regiment, a part of the Oklahoma National Guard’s 45th Division, was mobilized from the armory in 1940.
 The 179th Regiment made more amphibious landings on beaches while under artillery fire than any other regiment in the 45th Division.

 A variety of shortages occurred due to the volume of supplies needed overseas.
 Salvage campaigns helped save items such as scrap metal, rubber, cooking fat, and nylon/silk stockings.
 From these items weapons, ammunition, gas masks, and explosives were made.
 The U.S. Government placed rations on sugar, vegetables, butter, coffee, meat, gasoline, and tires.
 A family was issued a ration book that contained stamps needed in order to buy these supplies.